 If you would like to contribute a patch, make sure you’ve created your own fork and have cloned it to your computer.

-Before making changes, please install the extra packages required for development:
+Before making changes, please (create a virtualenv and) install the extra packages required for development:

 EditorConfig allows us to provide a single